AdguardTeam/AGLint/README.md

 ## Getting started

 Mainly `AGLint` is a CLI tool, but it can also be used programmatically.
-Here is a very short instruction on how to use it as a CLI tool.
+Here is a very short instruction on how to use it as a CLI tool with the default configuration.

 ### Pre-requisites
 - Node.js 12 or higher: https://nodejs.org/en/download/